SEKOIA-IO/documentation/docs/integration/develop_integration/formats/create_a_format.md

 1. In the format directory, go to the `_meta` folder and edit `smart-descriptions.json`

 2. Follow [this guide](smartdescriptions.md) to write smart descriptions for your format

+#### Quality checklist

+To ensure the quality of contribution, the following points are reviewed in Github pull requests:

+- Have clear descriptions for new modules, new formats and taxonomy
+- A logo is provided for any new modules and any new formats
+- Tests should cover at least 75% of parsers
+- At least one smart-description is provide for any new format

+#### Homologation request

+Once you are done writing and testing your intake format, the last step is to request an homologation to Sekoia.
+Once your intake format is homologated, it will appear in the intake catalog of **Sekoia SOC platform**:

+- Create a pull request
+- Send an email to [team-integration@sekoia.io](mailto:team-integration@sekoia.io) with the pull request link
+- You will get an acknowledgement from Sekoia Integration team
+- In the following days (5 days max), you will receive feedbacks in your pull request that you must take into account
+- Once all feedbacks are taken into account, Integration team will **validate** your pull request

+The homologation process is now finished.